cassiano/memoize-ts/README.md

 - 100% type-safe
 - Supports functions up to 30 parameters (but more can be easily added, if ever needed)
-- Adds methods for clearing the entire cache or even particular entries
+- Adds methods for inspecting the cache, clearing it entirely or only particular entries
-- Allows for custom parameter comparison functions (defaulting to comparing each parameter individually, with the standand `===` JS/TS strict-equals operator)
+- Allows for a custom parameter-comparison function (which defaults to compare each parameter individually with the standand `===` JS's strict-equals operator, taking care of objects and arrays of any depth)

 ## Pre-requisites:

 None.

-### Basic usage:
+## Basic usage:

+Simply supply the function to be memoized as the 1st parameter of the HOF (Higher-order function) `memoize()`.
+Recursive functions are fully supported (please see example below).

-Notice that the memoized function gets fully typed, expecting exactly the same parameters as the original function and returning the same type as well.
+Notice that the memoized function returned by `memoize()` gets fully typed, keeping the original function's signature (same parameters and return value), no matter the number or type of the parameters, up to the documented limit (currently 30).

 ```ts
 const fibonacci = memoize(